DynamoMTL/shopify-pipeline/README.md

 `src/config`, `src/layout/theme.liquid`, `src/locales`, `src/sections`, `src/snippets`, `src/templates/*.liquid`

-The aforementionned [files and folders are required by Shopify](https://help.shopify.com/themes/development/templates) for any given theme.
+The aforementioned [files and folders are required by Shopify](https://help.shopify.com/themes/development/templates) for any given theme.

-Pipeify only adds the strict minimum required to be able to deploy a theme to your Shopify server without any errors.
+Pipeify only adds the bare minimum files required to be able to deploy a theme to your Shopify server without any errors.
 You can start building your application from this baseline.

 #### [8] Specs